-Now that we’re putting away our flip flops and hauling out heavy coats, it’s time to do the same for your truck.
-Preparing your truck for cold weather, or winterizing, is an important step to ensure that both you and your vehicle are ready for whatever winter brings.
+Preparing your truck for winter, or winterizing, is an important step to ensure your vehicle is ready for whatever winter brings.
 Even if your work doesn’t take you places with cold winter weather (lucky!), it never pays to underestimate Mother Nature.
-There are a few key things you should do to make sure you’re ready for winter.
+There are a few key things you should do to make sure your truck is ready for winter conditions.

-Seven Tips To Keeping Your Semi Truck Ready For Winter
+Eleven Tips to Keeping Your Semi-Truck Ready for Winter

-An emergency kit is a necessity for any vehicle driving outside of densely populated areas under any conditions, but it’s even more vital when you’re driving long distances or in poor conditions.
-Many companies including TEC sell prepared emergency kits containing a few essentials, but you should always customize your kit to suit your situation and your needs.
+Emergency kits are necessary for any vehicle driving outside of densely populated areas under any conditions, but it’s even more vital when you’re driving long distances or in poor conditions.
+Many companies including TEC, sell prepared emergency kits containing a few essentials, but you should always customize your kit to fit your needs.
 FEMA recommends the following basics in your vehicle:

 • Jumper cables